btatarov/GPT2.py/README.md

 - `DATASET_TRAIN_PATH` - path to the generated training dataset
 - `DATASET_TEST_PATH` - path to the generated validation dataset
 - `TOKENIZED_DATA_PATH` - path to the generated vocabulary data
-- `CONTENT_PATH` - path to the raw data used for building the datasets
+- `CONTENT_PATH` - path to the raw data used for creating datasets

 ## Model

-The model is build on top of TFGPT2LMHeadModel.
+The model is build on top of **TFGPT2LMHeadModel**.
 Can be used for training from scratch, or by loading a previous checkpoint.

 ### Constants